kiote/awesome-code-review/README.md

 - [ ] The code does not contains parts, which could be replaced with current external libraries code.
 - [ ] Will this code work in most possible edge cases?
 - [ ] Does the code follows Single Responcibility principe?
+- [ ] It's not scaring for me to maintain this code in a future.

 #### Readability